nguyentuss/nguyentuss.github.io/content/post/CNN/index.md

 Before we start, I will talk some terminology in this blog and you can also see in every lessons or blogs

 * **Unit**: A unit represents the value of a specific point in the tensor at each layer of a CNN (Convolutional Neural Network).
 * **Receptive Field**: This is a region in the input image that a filter (kernel) processes during convolution.
 It determines which portion of the input image contributes to a particular unit in the next layer.
-For example, suppose that the input volume has size \[32x32x3\], (e.g. an RGB CIFAR-10 image).
-If the receptive field (or the filter size) is 5x5, then each neuron in the Conv Layer will have weights to a \[5x5x3\] region in the input volume, for a total of 5x5x3 = 75 weights (and +1 bias parameter).
-Notice that the extent of the connectivity along the depth axis must be 3, since this is the depth of the input volume.
 * **Local Region**: In a broader sense, it can include the receptive field.
 It refers to a specific region in the tensor at different layers of a CNN.
 * **Feature Map**: This is the output matrix obtained after applying convolution operations between a filter and the receptive fields by sliding from left to right and top to bottom.
 * **Activation Map**: The output of the feature map after applying an activation function to introduce non-linearity.